 We found 5 providers with an interest in gastrointestinal problems and who accept Coventry PPO near Grapevine, TX.

 Dr. John Baker's specialties are adult gastroenterology and pediatric gastroenterology.
-Dr. Baker attended medical school at Texas Tech University Health Sciences Center, Paul L. Foster School of Medicine.
-For his professional training, Dr. Baker completed a residency program at Texas Tech University Health Sciences Center.
-He is especially interested in vomiting.
-He takes Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and United Healthcare Plans, in addition to other insurance carriers.
-Dr. Baker's hospital/clinic affiliations include Texas Health Presbyterian Hospital Plano, Medical Center of McKinney, and Digestive Health Associates of Texas (DHAT), P.A..
-He is open to new patients.
+He practices in Plano, TX and Grapevine, TX.
+His areas of expertise include vomiting.
+Dr. Baker is an in-network provider for Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, United Healthcare Plans, and more.
+He attended Texas Tech University Health Sciences Center, Paul L. Foster School of Medicine and then went on to complete his residency at Texas Tech University Health Sciences Center.
+He is professionally affiliated with Texas Health Presbyterian Hospital Plano, Medical Center of McKinney, and Digestive Health Associates of Texas (DHAT), P.A..
+He is accepting new patients.

 Relevant Interests: , vomiting